-The following Arbitration guidance note Produced in partnership with George Karayannides of Clyde & Co Canada LLP provides comprehensive and up to date legal information covering:
+The following Arbitration practice note Produced in partnership with George Karayannides of Clyde & Co provides comprehensive and up to date legal information covering:

 Canada has adopted the 1985 United Nations Commission on International Trade Law (UNCITRAL) Model Law (the Model Law).
 Because Canada is a federation, a different international arbitration statute applies at the federal level and in each province and territory.
 These statutes either include the Model Law, for example, the Ontario International Commercial Arbitration Act (ICAA) (RSO 1990, c.
 I.9.), includes the Model Law as a schedule, or import its principles.
 Federally, Canada has not yet adopted the 2006 revisions to the Model Law.
 Provincially, Ontario and British Columbia are currently the only provinces to have done so as respectively seen in the International Commercial Arbitration Act 2017, SO 2017, Chapter 2, at Schedule 2 (the International Commercial Arbitration Act 2017) and the International Commercial Arbitration Act, RSBC 1996, c 233.